-We will disclose personal information and an IP address when we have your consent or have the good-faith belief that such action is reasonably necessary to:
+We may disclose personal information and an IP address when we have your consent or have the good-faith belief that such action is reasonably necessary to:

 - satisfy any applicable law, regulation, legal process or enforceable governmental request;

-- protect and defend the rights of Facet’s website and related properties, or visitors to Facet’s website and related properties;;
+- protect and defend the rights of our website and related properties, or visitors to our website and related properties;

 - identify persons who may be committing a fraud or otherwise violating the law; and